tagview/coffeescript-style-guide/README.md

 sum = 1 + 2
 ```

-Put a space after an asignment.
+Put a space after an assignment.

 ```coffeescript
 # Bad